Protecting Endangered Beach Nesting Birds In Belmar

 Populations of New Jersey's beach nesting birds are sadly declining due to several factors.
 Predatory birds and animals are taking a toll on bird eggs and hatchlings in particular.
 Changes to the birds' natural habitats caused by overdevelopment, rising sea levels, and coastal flooding are also negatively impacting nesting sites along the Jersey Shore coastline.

-Should you come across any of the protected nesting bird habitats while walking on the Belmar beach, please respect the posted signs and do not disturb the birds' breeding ground.
+Should you come across any of the protected coastal bird habitats while walking on the Belmar Beach, please respect the posted signs and do not disturb the birds' breeding ground.
 Belmar allows licensed, leashed dogs on the beach from October 1 through April 30.
 If you're walking your dog near the birds' habitat during this time, please keep your pet out of the roped-off area.

 In addition, while we ALWAYS strongly discourage daily beach visitors from leaving their trash on the beach (seriously, who does that?!), cleaning up after yourself is especially important near the birds' breeding area to avoid attracting predators such as gulls, raccoons, foxes and even cats that might harm the vulnerable eggs and chicks.